-- Set out how our school will support and make provision for children with additional educational needs (AEN) - Explain the roles and responsibilities of everyone involved in providing for children with AEN school community.
+- Set out how our school will support and make provision for children with Special Educational Needs and Disabilities (SEND) - Explain the roles and responsibilities of everyone involved in providing for children with SEND

 At Lanesend Primary School, we aim to offer our children the best possible education.
 We have high expectations of all our children and aim to remove barriers to learning and participation.
-We want our children to feel that they are valued members of our
+We want our children to feel that they are valued members of our school community.